 Under the supervision of the Bayles Lake Homeowners Association (BLHOA) President, Bayles Lake Security performs safety-related duties to ensure the safety of lake residents and their guests.

 Performs security duties for the protection and preservation of the lake, parks, and roads.
-Assists Iroquois County and Illinois State officials in providing security for the same.
+Assists Iroquois County and Illinois State officials when necessary.

-Patrols Bayles Lake property on daily basis during those times most appropriate to check safety/security so that Bayles Lake residents and guests conduct themselves in accordance with the Rules and Regulations of the BLHOA.
+Patrols Bayles Lake property during those times most appropriate to check safety/security so that Bayles Lake residents and guests conduct themselves in accordance with the Rules and Regulations of the BLHOA.

-Responds in timely fashion to resident safety/security concerns or complaints regarding BLHOA Rules and Regulations and takes appropriate action to resolve valid issues.
+Responds to resident safety/security concerns or complaints regarding BLHOA Rules and Regulations and takes appropriate action to resolve valid issues.

-Advises lake residents and guests of violations of the BLHOA Rules and Regulations and takes appropriate action to resolve such violations, including using violation form.
+Advises lake residents and guests of violations of the BLHOA Rules and Regulations and works to resolve violations.

 Directs unauthorized visitors to leave the lake area.
 In those situations where unauthorized visitors fail to comply, consults with the County Sheriff for appropriate follow-up.